hevmarriott/DNAscanv2/README.md

 ```

-#### How to make the read mappers and variant callers use custom options
+#### How to make the read mappers and variant callers/annotators use custom options

 The file paths_configs.py in DNAscan/scripts can be used for this purpose.
-In paths_configs.py there is a section where a string of options can be passed to the read mappers (Hisat2 and BWA) and the variant callers (Freebayes and GATK HC):
+In paths_configs.py there is a section where a string of options can be passed to the read mappers (Hisat2 and BWA) variant callers/annotators (MELT and AnnotSV):

  ```bash
  #custom tool options